 <Update as of 7 May 2021: The TraceTogether team has updated this article to better explain MOH's tiered approach in advising users based on their risk of infection.
 Thank you all who gave us feedback!
-We're also aware that a few businesses were using information displayed under the “COVID Health Status” section of the App or the “History” tab to determine access to their premise.
-Businesses should not do so.
+Businesses should not use the Possible exposure information of persons using the TraceTogether App to grant or deny access to premises.
 More details here.>

 MOH takes a tiered approach when it comes to advising users who could have interacted with a COVID-19 case: